gmulhearn/dapp-stack-template/README.md

 * **Smart Contract Dev Framework:** Hardhat
 * **Web Framework:** NextJS (TypeScript)
 * **UI Framework:** Chakra-UI
+* **EVM Interaction Framework:** Ethers with Typechain

 # Set Up / Configure
-Install packages from root dir and within `nextjs` via `npm install`
+Install packages with `hardhat` and `nextjs` via `npm install`

-To run any hardhat processes, a mnenomic seed must be provided in your `.env` file.
-Create a `.env` file in the root directory with the following contents:
+To run any hardhat processes, a mnenomic seed must be provided in your `hardhat/.env` file.
+Create a `.env` file in the `hardhat` directory with the following contents:
 ```
 MNEMONIC=<12-24 word mnemonic seed phrase>
 ```